amran92/grab-driver-api-clone/README.md

 ### **Here How to Run The API Project**

-You need to install these in your machine (Node.js, MongoDB, and MongoDB Compass) and you will need a post man or something similar to it to test and send the API.
+You need to install these in your machine (Node.js, MongoDB, and MongoDB Compass) and you will need a post man or something similar to it to test and send API in localhost.

-### **Here How to Check for the Nearest Driver**
+### **Here How to Check for the Nearest Driver and send API**

     HTTP: POST
     URL: http://localhost:5000/api/search/drivers